jcs090218/Unity.Mx/README.md

 #### Tooltip (`string`)

 The full description of your command.
-It will shows it in the popup window when you hover with your mouse.
+It will appear in the popup window when you hover with your mouse.

 #### Enabled (`boolean`)